kahyata/Zambian-parliamentary-order-papers/README.md

 * Export Formats: The system must be able to export user-generated outputs in both CSV and PDF formats.

-* Data Quality: The exported data must be clean and well-formatted, allowing users to analyze it without difficulty.
+* Data Quality: The exported data must be clean and correctly set up, allowing users to analyze it without difficulty.